 Medical and dental professionals take the same care with gloves when they interact with patients – why not bring that same level of professionalism and authority into your treatment room?

-THE KEY: Make sure your gloves fit properly.
-I love non-latex gloves that are so thin that I can still feel the texture and temperature of my client’s skin so there’s no worry of losing a connection between you, your client, and their skin.
+Make sure your gloves fit properly.
+We love non-latex gloves that are so thin that you can still feel the texture and temperature of your client’s skin so there’s no worry of losing a connection between you, your client, and their skin.
 A properly fitting glove should hug the hand so there’s no excess material to make noise or slide around.
-Correctly-fitting gloves shouldn’t be noticed by a client and, in my experience, even estheticians (who typically don’t wear gloves during massage) have told me they couldn’t tell a difference when I gave them a facial while wearing them.
+Correctly-fitting gloves shouldn’t be noticed by a client and, in our experience, even estheticians (who typically don’t wear gloves during massage) have told us they couldn’t tell a difference when we gave them a facial while wearing them.
 Quite a few of you said the same of your clients in our Facebook conversation!

 Skin care pros: Have you weighed in on this treatment room taboo?
-Comment with your thoughts in the Facebook post below!
+Comment below!
 Spa-lovers: Have you ever noticed an esthetician was or was not wearing gloves during a facial?
 Join in the conversation too!